 - Are there any excipients of animal origin?

-- Are any solvents (or traces) mentioned?
-What is the Halal/Kosher status?
+- Are solvents (or traces) mentioned?
+What is their Halal/Kosher status?

-- Does the batch COA cover heavy metals, microbiota, mycotoxins, solvents?
+- Does the batch COA cover heavy metals, microbiology, mycotoxins, solvents?

-- Is the organic logo (if present) relevant to the entire food?
+- Is the Organic logo (if present) relevant for the entire foodstuff?

-- Does the transport/storage meet the label requirements?
+- Does transport/storage comply with the label requirements?

 - Is lot/date traceability provided?